 |HRKW||1/8" ball||150||Bearing metals and other very soft or thin materials, including plastics (see ASTM D785)|

 The following overview shows all Super Rockwell methods standardized according to ASTM E18, and their applications.
-The test pre-force for all methods is 3 kg.
+The test pre-load for all methods is 3 kg.

 |Method||Indenters||Main load (kgf)||Applications|